Shifter Ergonomics 101

 If all this sounds confusing… Welcome to the highly nuanced world of driver ergonomics!

-…basically, you just gotta feel it.
+…basically, you just gotta feel it and keep experimenting until it’s perfect.

 One last thing: